marksherriff/cs3240-f23-website/syllabus.md

   - Attending team meetings (both with and without the TA)
   - Collaborating on code with team members
   - Committing working, meaningful code to the project on the main branch that makes it to the final version of the system (e.g. coding a feature of the system, not just fixing deployment issues or adding test cases)
 * Students who do not fully participate in the project per the information above will have XP _removed_ from various team-related scores, including the sprint scores, final team project score, and team evaluation score.
-This may be represented as a negative team evaluation score in our system so as to make the penalty clear to the staff and student.
+We do this because if the student did not fully participate, then that XP was not properly assigned because they gained no experience through the work.
+Removing XP will be represented as a negative team evaluation score in our system so as to make the penalty clear to the staff and student.

 ### Final Exam and Project Demos
 {: .no_toc }

 __Final Exam:__ The final exam in this course is an opportunity to show mastery of material that was previously missed on earlier quizzes.
 If a student has earned the maximum number of points on the three quizzes, they have a set of scores they are comfortable with, or if they already have an A in the course, the student does not (and should not) take the final exam.
 If a student wishes to take the final exam, they can earn back up to 100 XP total toward the available 300 XP from quizzes.
 We will create a custom final exam for each student based upon only the questions the student missed on the previous three quizzes.
 While it is possible to lose points on the final exam, this is a relatively rare occurance, usually stemming from wild guessing on questions.
 Students can come to either exam session, regardless of enrolled section.

-__Project Demos:__ Student teams will demo their final project to one of the professors in the days following the last day of class.
+__Project Demos:__ Student teams will demo their final project to a professor in the days following the last day of class.
 All students are expected to attend the demo for their team.
 Demos should only last around 20 minutes.
 Students do not need to prepare anything for the demo (e.g. no slides, no presentation, etc.).
 The team will walk the professor through the app and will answer various questions about its design and implementation.

 ## Class Management

 ### Project Groups
 {: .no_toc }
 You are expected to work as a member of your group in this course and cooperate with your colleagues.
 Cooperation means attending group meetings, completing your assignments properly and on time, letting your group know if you will be out of contact, responding to e-mail from your group, and so on.
 If there is a lack of cooperation by any group member, it must be brought to the attention of the instructor as soon as it happens.
-If the lack of cooperation is serious, the offending group member’s semester grade will be lowered.  _Note that this can result in a student automatically failing the course!_
+If the lack of cooperation is serious, the offending group member’s semester grade will be lowered (see information above under Assessment).  _Note that this can result in a student automatically failing the course!_

 ### Attendance
 {: .no_toc }